 **The list takes into consideration data from 1955-present

 ***Players in bold are still active

 The composition of the all-time goalscorers list is mostly made up of players who are playing or played in the modern Champions League era (i.e. 1992 onwards) which has added more contintental games to the modern day calendar.
 Specifically, of the 20 players in the list above, 15 of them played from the mid 1990s on.

 However, despite that, two players who played in the pre-Champions League era (when the tournament was known as the European Cup) still figure prominently, with former Real Madrid star Alfredo di Stefano and Benfica icon Eusebio featuring in and around the top 10.

-Ferenc Puskas and Francisco Gento, who shone for Real Madrid in the 1950s and 1960s, are also in the top 20.
+Ferenc Puskas, who shone for Real Madrid in the 1950s and 1960s, is also in the top 20.
 Former Bayern Munich striker Gerd Muller is in the top 20 and no player comes remotely close to his phenomenal goals-per-game ratio of 0.95.

 Puskas boasted a goal-to-game ratio of 0.85 and Di Stefano's was 0.84, while Messi's is currently 0.83, which is undoubtedly the best in the modern era.